navi-04/Issue-change-log/issue-change-log-cui/documentation/11-marketplace-listing.md

 ## Demo Video Script

 ### Introduction (0:00-0:15)
-"Introducing Issue Change Log - the comprehensive solution for tracking all changes in your Jira issues."
+"Introducing Advanced Work Item log - the comprehensive solution for tracking all changes in your Jira issues."

 ### Problem Statement (0:15-0:30)
 "Ever wondered when a critical field was changed, or who modified an issue?
 Need to export change history for compliance?"

 ### Solution Overview (0:30-1:00)
-"Issue Change Log provides complete visibility into issue history with:
+"Advanced Work Item log provides complete visibility into issue history with:
 - All field changes, comments, and attachments
 - Advanced time-based filtering
 - One-click CSV export